antfu/talks/2023-10-18/src/slides.md

 <DevToolsKit />

 <!--
-DevTools Kit is currently just an idea and we are still brainstroming it.
+DevTools Kit is currently just an idea and we are still brainstroming.
 But here that me share what we imagine it could be.

-We see that each feature provide by Nuxt DevTools have each own scope, some are Nuxt specific, some are Vue specific, some are more like general Web Developement.
+We see that each feature provided by Nuxt DevTools have each own scope, some are Nuxt specific, some are Vue specific, some are more about general Web Developement.
 We think in the best world, each feature could be modular, composable and collabrative.

 For example, we could have general features for Web, such as SEO tools, editor integrations, accessibility, etc.
 And then, we could have Vite specific features, such as Bundle Analyzer, Transform Inspector, etc.